Athens Metro: Future

 If and when these projects are completed, the Athens Metro is expected to reach 141.7 km in length and serve a total of 110 stations by 2040.

+In April 2026, OASA unveiled a new map of the network that would reach 455 km serving 274 stations, including the suburban trains.
+Besides the extensions of Line 1 and Line 2, and the ongoing and planned Line 4, a circular Line 5 (purple) and a peripheral Line 6 (pale blue) were proposed.

 Line 4

 A fourth line is planned for the Athens Metro and it has been incorporated in the roadmap for the development and expansion of public transport in Athens since 2005.
 The new line in its totality will extend over a length of 38.2 km, adding thirty five (35) new stations to the Athens Metro system.
 The cost of the entire project is estimated at 3.3 billion EUR.
 The recommendation is for lighter rolling stock than the type used in existing lines of Athens Metro which would operate automatically without a driver.
 In November 2020, Alstom was chosen to supply the line with 20 4-car automated Metropolis trains, operated under Urbalis 400 signalling system.

 The first phase of Line 4 will be between Alsos Veikou and Goudi stations, predicting fifteen (15) new stations and a length of 12.8 km of new track.
 An invitation to tender for the construction of the first phase of Line 4 was issued in September 2018.
 The construction started in mid to late-2021 and is scheduled to be completed in 2029 or 2030.
 The estimated cost for constructing the first phase of the new line is 1.51 billion EUR.
 Currently, the project of the first phase is considered to follow a PPP scheme which might be extended for constructing the whole new line.
 An alternative solution is a mixed funding between the EIB and the Greek State.
 It is also a high-profile candidate project to be included in the Juncker Plan of EU that will include also the second phase of Line 4 of Athens Metro.

 The European Investment Bank is allocating a €730 million loan over 30 years to finance the building of the first segment of the Line 4 metro, which will connect Alsos Veikou and Goudi.
 The initiative will also assist Athens by reducing the number of private automobiles on the road by 53 000, resulting in 318 tonnes less carbon dioxide emissions daily.